 I know it’s a different way of living but taking a short nap in the afternoon is terrific.
-Lot’s of nations in the mediterranean do it so do Macedonians.
+Lot’s of nations in the Mediterranean do it so do Macedonians.
 It doesn’t mean you are lazy, you recharge your batteries and then you are more productive.

 We had a wood burning stove and it was tricky to start it.
 I don’t think we were very good at it but we got better.
-I love fire, I love the sound, the warmth the smell – it’s so comforting.
+I love fire, I love the sound, the warmth, the smell – it’s so comforting.
 Also when we had guests everybody loved tending to the fire or just being next to it.

 They are fab!
 I got a huge supply with me on this trip.
 There is something so relaxing when you light candles.
-I’ve always liked them, I would set the table on a Sunday when I was little girl and ask my mum to light some candles – I thought the lunch feels so special that way.
+I’ve always liked them, I would set the table on a Sunday when I was a little girl and ask my mum to light some candles – I thought the lunch feels so special that way.